earthrise-media/mining-detector/README.md

 #### Area estimation

 The goal of this work is mine detection rather than area estimation, and our classification operates on 480 m x 480 m patches.
 If the network determines that mining exists within the patch, then the full patch is declared a mine.
 This leads to a systematic overestimation of mined area if it is naively computed from the polygon boundaries.
-Building a segmentation model to delineate mine boundaries would be a viable extension of this work.
+Building a segmentation model to delineate mine boundaries could be a useful extension of this work.

 ## Journalism